democracyworks/kehaar/README.md

 All messages sent to the `outgoing-messages` channel will encoded as edn and placed on the "updates" queue.

-### Applying a function to all messges on a RabbitMQ queue and responding on the reply-to queue with a correlation ID.
+### Applying a function to all messages on a RabbitMQ queue and responding on the reply-to queue with a correlation ID.

 ```clojure
 (ns example